When you buy through links on our site, we may earn an affiliate commission.

 I share my life with a pack of super-affectionate dogs who love bestowing kisses — and, not wanting to hurt anyone’s feelings by refusing a sloppy smooch, I’m motivated to keep their mouths healthy and halitosis-free.
 Over the years, I’ve picked up a few home remedies for bad dog breath that really work.

-It isn’t normal for your pup to have bad dog breath.
+Bad dog breath isn’t normal.
 In fact, bad dog breath is actually a sign of an unhealthy mouth.
 Left untreated, sick teeth and gums quickly lead to life-threatening health problems.
 So please, brush your dog’s teeth regularly— at least once a week.

 If you have a dog with a small, pushed-in face or a brachycephalic dog, such as a Shih Tzu, you really need to be brushing those teeth every single day, because the conformation of their little mouths leaves them extra-vulnerable to decay.
 Ply your pets with treats to help them associate tooth torture with tasty treats, and use toothpaste made just for dogs.
 Pick a paste with a flavor you actually like — vanilla-flavored Triple-Pet toothpaste with tea tree oil is a great choice.

 Dispensing a delicious dental chew lets your dog help you do some of the work to stave off bad dog breath.
 Not all dog dental chews are created equal, however: Look for one that contains breath-freshening chlorophyll, cinnamon and clove.
 (Don’t freak out when you notice your dog’s poop is a bit on the greenish side — that’s just the chlorophyll doing its green thing.)

 I clip off some of the fresh wheatgrass I give my cats and add it to the dogs’ food.
 That raw source of chlorophyll is an excellent remedy for bad dog breath.